-- A. Inspect the steering column to ensure that it is securely fastened, the bearings securely support the steering shaft inside the column, turn freely without binding, and that the steering wheel is securely fastened to the steering shaft. - B. If equipped with power assistance (hydraulic/electrical) rotate the steering wheel from the left to the right while the power assistance system is functioning to verify that the power assistance is operational. - C. Before removing tires, wiggle the wheel/tire assemblies side-to-side and top-to-bottom to check for worn inner and outer tie rod ends, worn wheel bearings, control arm bushings, worn steering gear/rack & pinion mounts, or other defective steering and suspension items.
+- A. Inspect the steering column to ensure that it is securely fastened, the bearings securely support the steering shaft inside the column, turn freely without binding, and the steering wheel is securely fastened to the steering shaft. - B. If equipped with power assistance (hydraulic/electrical), rotate the steering wheel from the left to the right while the power assistance system is functioning to verify that the power assistance is operational. - C. Before removing tires, wiggle the wheel/tire assemblies side-to-side and top-tobottom to check for worn inner or outer tie rod ends, worn wheel bearings, control arm bushings, worn steering gear/rack and pinion mounts, or other defective steering and suspension items.
 Any wear should be noted, and the defective part identified.
+If wear is identified in the upper or lower ball joints during this inspection, the technician must follow the procedures in Title 16, CCR section 3360.2 prior to condemning the ball-joint or recommending the replacement.